doup/trackr/README.md

     */5 * * * * /path/to/trackr tick myUser --size 5

-When the system is up and running you can see some statistics with this commands:
+When the system is up and running you can see some statistics with these commands:

     $ ./trackr stats
     $ ./trackr timetable